chiemeliecoder/Computersystems-monorepo/PracticumI/readme.md

 Then, you can run the `sudo mkswap /swapfile` command again to create the swap space.
 Once the swap space is created, you can turn it back on by running `sudo swapon /swapfile`.

 Enable the swap file: You can use the command `sudo swapon /swapfile` to enable the swap file.

+a segmentation error would occur in my test 4 as my unit test 4 is used to Allocate memory and free it, then try to read/write from the freed memory location and ensure that it results in an error